Category Archives: Integrated Care

 image

-iCareBetter Launches Endometriosis Center For Long-Term Care
+iCareBetter Launches Center For Endometriosis Long-Term Care

-iCareBetter Launches Endometriosis Center For Long-Term Care
+iCareBetter Launches Center For Endometriosis Long-Term Care

 Based on patients’ needs and considering the lack of appropriate endometriosis care, iCareBetter launches Endometriosis Centers for long-term care.
 The centers’ focus will be long-term endometriosis care before and after excision surgery.
 We will collaborate closely with excision surgeons, physical therapists, and other providers on iCareBetter to offer long-term multidisciplinary care to endometriosis patients.
 We believe that excision surgery is the gold standard of treatment for endometriosis, and we also believe that patients need an ongoing care plan and monitoring after excision surgery, even if the best surgeons in the world do it.